Solid-Interactive/solid-book/devops/aws/ec2/increasing-volume-size/README.md

 1. Log on to the instance and do the following (in this example we are increasing from 8 to 30G):

     ```
+    # install "cloud-guest-utils" if it is not installed already
+    apt install cloud-guest-utils

     # lsblk will show that 30G is available but only 8G is partitioned
     ▶ lsblk
     NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT